If my site looks good that's good enough. Right?

 - Websites utilizing multiple plugins and external resources to render the site correctly have a much greater potential for crashing.
 These scripts and plugins are often written by different people and are not intended to work hand-in-hand.
 As a result, updating one plugin can impact other plugins and start a chain reaction of destruction that no one wants.

 So what's the answer?
-At Lobster Marketing, we have found that by utilizing a team of experts that specialize in different areas, we are capable of handling the entire website process.
+At FieldRoutes, we have found that by utilizing a team of experts that specialize in different areas, we are capable of handling the entire website process.
 This means we are not relying upon a 3rd party plugin that may or may not be a ticking time bomb with the potential to unleash devastation.
-Instead, our design experts will do a fully custom website design.
+Instead, our design experts will design your website with best practices in mind.
 Once the design reaches perfection, the files hit the programming department where the design begins to come to life.
 Our team of developers writes all code in-house, so we can rest assured knowing that the website will function exactly as we expect and that it is completely adhering to all best practices.
 When the site is fully functioning and looking awesome, the SEO wizards jump in and start adding content, images and applying the secret sauce that makes Google love it.